c-seabra/express/README.md

 ### How to run things

 There are a few commands that are interesting depending on what you want to accomplish.
 Here is a summary of them:
+#### **The magic command to get it all running**
 * `yarn start` this will get you a fully featured local development environment under http://localhost:9000/demo with hot reloading.
-It will first install yarn packages, then build shared packages, then start all microfrontends and a thin root container that hosts them all, supporting individual hot reloading, debugging etc. of each micro frontend.
+It will first install yarn packages, then build shared packages, then start all microfrontends and a thin root container that hosts them all, supporting individual hot reloading, debugging etc. of each micro frontend. **You need nothing else to start developing on existing micro frontends, you are now good to go!**

+#### Other interesting commands that are more situational
-* `yarn start:omnia` this will build static assets of all micro frontends and then host them in a simulated S3 bucket and run a thin omnia optimized container on http://localhost:9337 that can be used as `PUBLIC_MICRO_URL` for a local `avenger` setup.
+* `yarn start:omnia` **_This is only interesting if you need to test the integration with omnia locally, which is rarely the case._** this will build static assets of all micro frontends and then host them in a simulated S3 bucket and run a thin omnia optimized container on http://localhost:9337 that can be used as `PUBLIC_MICRO_URL` for a local `avenger` setup.
 This does not enable hot reloading of micro frontends, so you will have to rebuild on changes, but allows you to test everything in the context of omnia in a production like setup.
 * `yarn pretty` This runs our formatter to auto format your code before you commit it
 * `yarn fix` this runs eslint to fix code style issues and do things like auto sorting and simple transformations of code
 * `yarn ready` runs both formatter and linter in a neat package (this is also added as a pre-commit git-hook for your convenience)